Overview

 4. Create by name - Use the editor’s instance name.
 Useful when creating a specific instance.

-const vmiBlank = vm.instance();
+const vmiBlank = viewModel.instance();

-const vmiDefault = vm.defaultInstance();
+const vmiDefault = viewModel.defaultInstance();

-// Create by index
+// Create an instance by index from a view model (ViewModel)

-for (let i = 0; i < vm.instanceCount; i++) {
+for (let i = 0; i < viewModel.instanceCount; i++) {

-const vmiIndexed = vm.instanceByIndex(i);
+const vmiIndexed = viewModel.instanceByIndex(i);

 }

-// Create by name
+// Create an instace by name from a view model (ViewModel)

-const vmiNamed = vmvm.instanceByName("My Instance");
+const vmiNamed = viewModel.instanceByName("My Instance");

 The created instance can then be assigned to a state machine or artboard.
 This establishes the bindings set up at edit time.